edgedb/edgedb-ui/web/README.md

 yarn test
 ```

-If there is already an instance of an EdgeDB dev server running on port 5656,
+If there is already an instance of an Gel dev server running on port 5656,
 or the UI dev server running on port 3000, then they will be used by the tests.
 If not (or the tests are running in CI), the test runner will start temporary
 instances of them for the duration of the tests.